OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 4. Integrity of data in transit.
 5. Keys to create the data encryption keys.

 Once the understanding of the security needs of the application is achieved, developers can determine what protocols and algorithms are required.
-Once the protocols and algorithms are understood, you can you can begin to define the different types of keys that will support the application's objectives.
+Once the protocols and algorithms are understood, you can begin to define the different types of keys that will support the application's objectives.

 There are a diverse set of key types and certificates to consider, for example: